 Taken all together, this offer is reduced to dollars and cents on a sample net sheet, similar to the exercise during the listing appointment.
 The estimated outcome is determined, which allows you to consider an estimate of what you will walk away with after closing.

-Sellers Action A decision on an offer should be made at presentation, if possible.
+A decision on an offer should be made at presentation, if possible.
 You have three possible options.

 - Accept the offer as written.

 - Make a counter offer on unacceptable aspects.
 Counters are written in the margin of the contract or in addenda, and initialed by the home seller.
 A purchase offer with counters is not a ratified contract until the home buyer accepts and initials the counters.
-Buyers can withdraw, accept or counter the counter offer.
+Buyer can withdraw, accept or counter the counter offer.

 - Reject the offer, if it is totally unacceptable.
 (Outright rejection, without a counter, should be the last resort.)